TomReidNZ/Narrative_CIFAR10/README.md

 ## Narrative CIFAR-10 technical test

 Building a small model from scratch using the CIFAR-10 dataset.
-88.7% test accuracy with minimal hyperparameter tuning.
+89.29% test accuracy with minimal tuning.

-## TODO (sorry, it's Sunday night)

-* Get notebooks off server
-* Test and upload them into this repo
-* Upload confusion matrix script

 I enjoyed the challenge of creating a small high-performance model from scratch.
 In industry, my usual approach to this would be to find the largest pre built model that would fit the requirements and use transfer learning to limit time spent on the task, with minimal tuning.